teamssUTXO/Birthday-Fund-Template/README.md

 # React web application for donations/crowdfunding

 This application is a front-end project that presents an example of a participatory online money pot.
-The current application is v2, but v1 was actually used to raise around €400 for a birthday.
+The current application is v2, but v1 was used to raise around €400 for a birthday.

 ## Technologies used